Religion vs spirituality have always been a hot topic of discussion. But have you ever thought about what the difference between the two could be?

 What Is Being Religious?

-As stated earlier, being religious means when you’re completely devoted to a religious institution and accept the norms of a particular religion.
+As stated earlier, being religious means being completely devoted to a religious institution and accepting its norms.

-You acknowledge the presence of an ultimate universal power when you claim to be religious.
-People regard religion as holy, divine, sacred and absolute.
-Religion is something that requires special reverence from us.
+When you claim to be religious, you acknowledge the presence of an ultimate universal power.
+People regard religion as holy, divine, sacred, and absolute, and it requires special reverence from us.

-Being present in religion means providing your prayers to your believed deity as per the institution says.
-For example, Christians believe in God, Muslims believe in Allah, Hindus have their deities and likewise.
+Being present in religion means praying to your believed deity, as the institution says.
+For example, Christians believe in God, Muslims believe in Allah, and Hindus have their deities.

-Religious participation means attending church, mandir or mosque and offering your prayers regularly.
+Religious participation means attending church, mandir, or mosque and offering prayers regularly.
 Again, if you’re truly devoted to religious practices, you must follow the institution’s rules.

 What Is Being Spiritual?